btcpayserver/btcpayserver-doc/LightningNetwork.md

 This guide will show you how to set up your Lightning Network node in BTCPay and guide you through the basics.

 <strong>Before you proceed, please understand that Lightning Network is still in the experimental stage.
-Do not put the money you can't afford to lose.
-There is a high risk of you losing the money. </strong>
+Do not use Lightning Network for money you cannot afford to lose.
+There is a high risk of you losing money with the Lightning Network. </strong>

 Take time to familiarize yourself with the risk. <strong>There's no backup for LND or c-lightning keys in BTCPay.
 Your keys are in a hot-wallet</strong>.
 This means :